IML-DKFZ/fd-shifts/README.md

     └── camelyon17_v1.0
 ```

+For information regarding where to download these datasets from and what you have to do with them please check out [the documentation](./docs/datasets.md).

 ### Training

 To get a list of all fully qualified names for all experiments in the paper, use